SarthakMakhija/tech-lessons-posts/README.md

 ## Introduction

-[tech-lessons.in](https://tech-lessons.in/) is a [Hugo](https://gohugo.io/) based blog and this repository the core content of the blog.
+[tech-lessons.in](https://tech-lessons.in/) is a [Hugo](https://gohugo.io/) based blog and this repository is the core content of the blog.

 ## Running on local